-- INT 6110 Foundations of Internships Credits: 0 - CHP 6060 Clinical Pastoral Education Credits: 1.5 (CHP 6060 can be taken once at 3 semester hours or twice at 1.5 semester hours) - CHP 6100 Introduction to Chaplaincy Credits: 3 - CNS 6408 Care and Counseling Techniques Credits: 3 - Choose three courses from CHP
+- CHP 6060 Clinical Pastoral Education Credits: 3 CHP 6060 can be completed as one unit of CPE (3 semester hours) or two half-units (1.5 semester hours each) - CHP 6100 Introduction to Chaplaincy Credits: 3 - CNS 6408 Care and Counseling Techniques Credits: 3 - Choose three courses from CHP

-The Master of Divinity degree provides students with a comprehensive range of biblicaltheological knowledge and practical skills for ministry leadership in a variety of contexts.
+The Master of Divinity degree provides students with a comprehensive range of biblical-theological knowledge and practical skills for ministry leadership in a variety of contexts.
 Through a personalized curriculum, this program prepares students for effective ministry in a local church, with a para-church organization, or with a mission agency.